 There are all kinds of other issues that using cotton swabs to “clean” your ears can cause.

-Is Infection from Earwax Common?
+Are Cotton Swabs That Bad?
+Is an Infection from Earwax Common?

 The type of infection that causes life-threatening complications is relatively rare.
 But cotton swabs can commonly cause serious infections in the ear.
 Any time you start putting foreign objects in your ear (and yes, cotton swabs count as foreign objects), you run the risk of exposing yourself to all kinds of viruses and bacteria (which, in turn, causes infections).